A drama/comedy/fantasy series on Lifetime.

 - Identity Amnesia: Used by Deb!Jane as an excuse why she's different after Deb!Jane got shot.

-- Meaningful Name: Plus-sized Jane as in 'Plain Jane'.
+- Meaningful Name: Jane was a literal 'Plain Jane'.

 - New guardian angel Luke Daniels counts as well.
 Luke and Daniel being books of the Bible.
 And for a triple, his earthly disguise is that of an angel investor.

 - Grayson Kent's name is clearly a reference to Nightwing and Superman due to his strong moral compass.